A manifestation of order and beauty in nature is called symmetry.

 To explain the experimental results, Rutherford proposed a new atomic model.

-In this new model the positive charge is concentrated in a compact nucleus at the centre of the atom, while the electrons revolve around the nucleus itself.
+In this new model the positive charge is concentrated in a compact nucleus at the centre of the atom, while the electrons revolve around the nucleus itself (as explained in the previous section).
 For this reason, the Rutherford model is also called the planetary model.

-This model laid the foundation for the later quantum model of the atom proposed by Bohr, which is still valid today.
+This model laid the foundation for the later quantum model of the atom proposed by Bohr, which remains a useful approximation, even though modern quantum mechanics provides a more accurate description.

-Geiger and Marsden's experiment explains one of the reasons why colliding particles can be useful.
+Geiger and Marsden's experiment illustrates one of the reasons why colliding particles can be useful.

-By shooting particles at a fixed target or making them collide, we can understand both their "shape" and whether they are themselves made up of even smaller particles.
+By either shooting particles at a fixed target or colliding them with each other, we can probe both their effective "shape" and whether they have an internal substructure.

-(Shape refers to the geometry of the potentials through which the particles interact.
-In the experiment considered, the shape in question is that of the electromagnetic potential of the nucleus of a gold atom.)
+(Here, "shape" refers to the geometry of the forces through which the particles interact.
+In the experiment described, it is the electromagnetic potential of the gold nucleus.)

-There is no other way to understand what is inside an atom, or even worse what happens inside the nucleus of an atom, as it is impossible to observe such phenomena with any optical microscope.
+There is no other way to understand what is inside an atom, or even more so, what happens inside the nucleus of an atom, as it is impossible to observe such phenomena with any optical microscope.

-In fact, an atom is hundreds of times smaller than the wavelength of light visible to the human eye.
+In fact, an atom is tens of thousands of times smaller than the wavelength of light visible to the human eye.

-Such experiments can therefore be seen as a natural evolution of the optical microscope concept.
+Such experiments can therefore be seen as a natural evolution of the idea of the optical microscope.

-The concept of understanding the shape of particles and their internal structure through collisions is the basis of particle physics.
+The concept of probing the shape of particles and their internal structure through collisions is the basis of particle physics.

 Hence, I will try to further clarify it using a simple example.